ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

       * cmake .. -DCMAKE_INSTALL_PREFIX=/path/where/you/want/the/code/installed -DCMAKE_PREFIX_PATH=/path/to/nceplibs/installed
       * make -j x (where x is a number that can be chosen to speed up the make, usually 8)
       * make install

-      * if you do get errors that cmake cannot find "FindNETCDF" or "FindESMF", run: git submodule update --init --recursive
+If you do get errors that cmake cannot find "FindNETCDF" or "FindESMF", run: git submodule update --init --recursive

 Configuring and using chgres_cube for global applications